cisco/mindmeld/source/userguide/custom_action.rst

 -----------------------------

 To understand the behavior of Custom Actions, let's take a look at example of a Custom Action Server.
-We have added a sample server in the github directory under `examples/custom_action/example_server`.
-This server is adapted from the sample server that is auto-generated from our OpenAPI protocol.
+We have added a sample server for Python 3.6+ in the github directory under `examples/custom_action/example_server`.
+This server is adapted from the sample server that is auto-generated from our OpenAPI protocol using the `Swagger Online Editor <https://editor.swagger.io/>`_.

 To install the optional dependency for the sample server, you can run the following command in the terminal: